Krachkovskii/RevitTranslator/README.md

 * Add at least primitive logging.

 ## Technical details
-The add-in was tested on Window 10 & 11 and in Revit versions 2022-2023.
-It should work in all Revit versions from 2021 to 2024.
+The add-in was tested on Windows 11 and in Revit versions 2023 and 2025.
+It is designed to work in all Revit versions from 2023 to 2025.

-It uses asynchronous translation methods, so the total number of translations in the progress window that you see at the beginning is not final.

-### Currently, the following elements are translated:
-* Elements, i.e. system and downloadable families, views, etc.: Name of the element, all text-based Instance and Type parameters
-* Dimensions: all override values
-* TextElements: text contents
-* Schedules: titles and field headers

 # Afterword
 Do you have any feedback, proposals, inquiries or offers?
 Feel free to write me on [LinkedIn](https://www.linkedin.com/in/ilia-krachkovskii/).

-I am open to collaborations for BIM development and consulting.
-My expertise includes 4+ years with international teams on top-level projects, including NEOM, JetBrains HQ and SberCity, where I provided technical assistance on unique solutions for both projects and studios.
+This is a free and open-source plug-in that I have developed on my free time.
+If you like it, I will appreciate your feedback: share it, write a post, comment, or send me a simple direct message on LinkedIn.